egarson/median-price-rails/README.md

 # median-price-rails

-Welcome to median-price-rails.
-This is the server side of a (very) simple web app that uses RESTful principles.
-It was built for a prospective employer to show basic Ruby and web architecture skills.
-As this was built purely for pedagogical purposes, it omits crucial aspects of systems development, such as any notion of security.
+This is the server side of a simple web app that employs RESTful principles.
+It was built for a prospective employer to show basic Ruby and web development skills.
+As this was built for pedagogical purposes, it omits crucial aspects of systems development, such as any notion of security.
+Furthermore, the code base emphasises clarity over robustness.

-This is deployed to [the Heroku platform](https://www.heroku.com/) at http://median-price.herokuapp.com.
-The [median-price-android](http://github.com/egarson/median-price-android) mobile client complements and integrates with this app using the Heroku host.
+This is currently deployed to [Heroku](https://www.heroku.com/) at http://median-price.herokuapp.com.
+The [median-price-android](http://github.com/egarson/median-price-android) mobile client interacts with this app via the Heroku host.

 This was built using [Ruby on Rails](http://rubyonrails.org) 3.1.2, an MVC-based web framework that has pretty good support for [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) out of the box (see below for more).